Do you have a birth plan?

 Let’s start off by discussing epidurals, a special type of painkiller favored by pregnant women during labor.
-Epidurals are undoubtedly the most popular form of pain control during labor, with more than 61 percent choosing an epidural during non-risk vaginal deliveries (source).
+Epidurals are undoubtedly the most popular form of pain control during labor, with more than 61 percent choosing an epidural during low-risk vaginal deliveries (1).

 So many women are choosing epidurals.
 Why?
 And should you?

 What Is an Epidural?

 An epidural refers to the process of injecting an anesthetic into the epidural space of the spine to stop pain signals traveling from the spine to the brain (2).
 This epidural space refers to the area between the dura mater and the vertebral wall and is typically contains spinal nerve roots, blood vessels and fatty tissue (3).

 When given an epidural, the anesthetic numbs the nerves inside the spine, helping to stop pain from being recognized by the brain.
 A single shot of anesthetic is normally not enough to last throughout labor, so a thin tube is inserted into the back to deliver more anesthetic medicine as necessary, kind of like your IV.

 The procedure may seem overwhelming, but it is manageable if you know what to expect.
 At first, you will feel a pinching sensation in your back.
 This is the shot to numb your back so you will not feel the insertion of the tube into the epidural space.
 As the anesthesia kicks in, the pain should be alleviated and all you should feel is a bit of light pressure.
 Compared to the pain of labor, the small pricks of the first needle are considered minor by many women.